magbenji/summary/index.md

 **The only way to prevent 85% of the population from getting infected is to quarantine contageous individuals and doing so requires widespread, timely testing.**

 Idaho may still have the opportunity to prevent widespread infection, hospitalization, and death, **IF** testing capacity can catch up during a period of rigid social distancing.
-If testing cannot catch up and quarantining cannot be effectively deployed to prevent widespread infection, social distancing is necessary to manage stress on Idaho's health care system and caregivers.
+If testing cannot catch up and quarantining cannot be effectively deployed to prevent widespread infection, social distancing remains necessary to manage stress on Idaho's health care system and caregivers.
 With roughly 2,500 hospital beds and 400 ventilators in the state (750 and 120 of which are available, respectively), predicting the timing and scale of regional COVID-19 hospitalizations is the core focus of this work.
 Here [we][idaho] describe the ensemble of models tuned to Idaho's current demographics, their broad predictions, and limitations.